danielefadda/xai-project/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Line 4
-description: another without an image
-img:
+subtitle: Case studies
+description: a repertoire of case studies aimed at in involving also final users
-importance: 3
+importance: 4
-category: fun
+category: Research Line
+header: true
 ---

 Every project has a beautiful feature showcase page.